peterdalle/swedishtwitter/README.md

 Here I will gather some data collections from the Swedish Twitter.

-## Trends from Swedish Twitter 2016 and onwards
+## Trends from Swedish Twitter 2014 and onwards

-About [one million hashtags](trends/) from Sweden, Stockholm and Gothenburg.
+About [three million hashtags](trends/) from Sweden, Stockholm and Gothenburg.

 ## Members of Swedish Parliament (Riksdagen) Twitter Handles